WHAT TO DO IN PORTOFINO IN 1 DAY

 Rest and Chill

 There are not many places where you can chill and rest better than in Portofino – so, add this to your Portofino bucket list.

 The harbor section is probably too busy to swim in (especially in the summer with all the yachts and frequent boats coming and going).
 However, it is a nice place to sit down, work on your tan, and enjoy the Italian way of life!

-If you are a diver, you can search for the Christ of the Abyss, which is a submerged bronze statue of Jesus Christ that is located between Camogli and Portofino.
+If you are a diver, you can search for the Christ of the Abyss, a submerged bronze statue of Jesus Christ located between Camogli and Portofino.

 Though I am totally not into diving, it is a popular activity in Portofino, so I felt like adding it to this list about the best things to do and see in Portofino.